PhonePe/mustang/benchmarking/README.md

 # Custom Logic

 Add `@Benchmark` for such functions that need to be benchmarked.
+For more details ref : https://github.com/openjdk/jmh

 # Build & execute